 - Entry requirements

-We require an honours degree (minimum Upper Second) or overseas equivalent in a science subject eg physics, neuroscience, maths, engineering, psychology, medicine or computer science.
+We require an honours degree (minimum Upper Second) or overseas equivalent in a science subject, for example psychology, neuroscience, physics, maths, engineering, medicine or computer science.
 Each case will be judged on an individual basis.

 - How to apply